cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          arrays
   --emulate-strict-not-equal {true,false}
-                         use the 'select' instruction to emulate jump with the !== (strict not equal) condition --error-function {true,false}
+                         use the 'select' instruction to emulate jump with the !== (strict not equal) condition --enforce-instruction-limit {true,false}
+                         generate compilation error when the instruction limit is exceeded --error-function {true,false}
                          activates or deactivates the  error()  function  (when  set  to  'false', error() function does nothing)